 Uranus has a strange magnetic field.
 The magnetic poles of Uranus are not at all close to the geographic poles of Uranus.
 The main magnetic field of Uranus is tilted 59° away from the planet's spin axis....more

 Mercury has a magnetic field.
 Its field is weak.
-Earth's magnetic field is tilted, and so is Mercury's.
+Earth's magnetic field is tilted.
+So is Mercury's.
 That means Mercury's magnetic poles are not in the same place as its geographic poles.
-Mercury has...more
+Mercury has a...more

 A magnetometer is an instrument for measuring magnetic fields.
 Many spacecraft carry magnetometers to measure the magnetic fields around planets.
 When a spacecraft makes those measurements, what do the...more